-This article is difficult to write, because I must be critical of some very well known practitioners, including Dietrich Klinghardt, MD, and many others.
+This article is difficult to write, because I must be critical of some very well known practitioners.
 However, I cannot recommend NART, resonance response testing, and most other kinesiological and acupuncture testing techniques used for recommending nutritional products.

-They are as dangerous or worse than drugs because they give the person the feeling that they are better, when they are really not better at all.
-They are simply more balanced in some way, so the body works better.
+They are as dangerous as using medical drugs because they give a person the feeling that they are better, when they are really not better at deep levels.
+The person is simply more balanced in some way, so the body works better.
 However, deeper nutritional problems and toxicity problems have not been addressed.

-The same problem applies to Jin Shin Jyutsu, most acupuncture, most acupressure, some reflexology if one alone as a pure balancing method, which I do not do, and other strictly balancing methods such as Toftness and other chiropractic methods, at times.
-The person will feel better but the method does not correct at the deepest level to begin with, as does nutritional balancing, and that is the difference.
+The problem applies to Jin Shin Jyutsu, homeopathy, some acupuncture, most acupressure, and other strictly balancing methods such as Toftness and other chiropractic methods, at times.
+The person will feel better but the method does not correct at the deepest levels to begin with, as does nutritional balancing, and that is the difference.